US History for Kids

 Have you ever wondered where the statue came from, who built it, and why?
 Find out here.

-US History for Kids - Timeline
+US History - Timeline

 Native American cultures flourished for thousands of years before the European settlers arrived, but little is known of their history.